Complex user flows

 Login/signup

 Button text: Effective button text must be action-oriented and predictive.
-Use verbs to clearly communicate the outcome of a tap.
+Use verbs to clearly communicate the outcome of a tap or click.
 Prioritize clarity and concision for mobile screens.
-Maintain a consistent tone to reduce cognitive load and move users confidently through the purchase funnel.
+Maintain a consistent tone to reduce cognitive load and move users confidently through the purchase flow.